zanoni-mbdyn/blendyn/README.md

 set 40 (1000/25) in the frequency parameter before importing the results with the "Animate scene" button.

-We now have a very simple animation of our model (that we could to debugg the [MBDyn][1] input file, for example).
+We now have a very simple animation of our model (that we could use to debug the [MBDyn][1] input file, for example).
 We'll use this collection of Blender objects as the skeleton of our animated model.
-Our next step is now to import the mesh files that we have previously converted in [FreeCAD][5].
+Our next step is now to import the mesh files that we previously converted in [FreeCAD][5].

 ## Importing the CAD model meshes

-First of all, click on a new layer in the Blender scene: we'll keep the *dressed* model completely separated by the *skeleton* model that we have automatically imported.
+First of all, click on a new layer in the Blender scene: we'll keep the *dressed* model completely separated from the *skeleton* model that we have automatically imported.

-Now go to File->Import->Stl (`.stl`) and select the crankhaft file.
-Notice that [FreeCAD][5] uses millimiters as defaults units, while we used meters in [MBDyn][1].
+Now go to File->Import->Stl (`.stl`) and select the crankshaft file.
+Notice that [FreeCAD][5] uses millimeters as defaults units, while we used meters in [MBDyn][1].
 The mesh model that we have just imported has thus to be scaled down by a factor 0.001.
 You'll get something similar to the following picture: